dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Automated testing is `process/practice of writing code to test our code`, then run tests in an automated fashion
 - Automated testing is performed by writing test cases/scripts

 1.4.
-Is it a replacement for manual testing?
+Is it a replacement for manual testing
 ---------------------
 1.4.
 Development and Testing Life cycle
 ---------------------